-Official Staement of WCCW(washington Coalition for Comfort Women Issues, Inc.)
+Official Statement of WCCW, Inc. (Washington Coalition for Comfort Women Issues)

-1. WCCW is an independent, non-profit, non-partisan, research and educational organization.
-We welcome persons of all gender, race, and nationality.
-We envision 'comfort women' issues as global human rights and women's rights movement including many case studies of other nations who have experienced similar atrocities as well as today's violations of the rights of women around the globe.
-Therefore, we do not narrow down the issue to solely include Korean-Japanese political relations.
-Rather, we will continue to research and to educate the importance of human rights.
+1. WCCW envisions 'comfort women' issues as a global human rights issue and women's rights movement that stretch over 11 nations who had experienced similar atrocities as well as today's violations of women’s rights around the globe.
+Therefore, we do not narrow down the issue to solely a Korean-Japanese political agenda.
+Rather, we will continue to advocate, research, and educate the importance of human rights through this history.

-2. WCCW will make sure that these women occupy a prominent place in the annals of history and are provided with legal reparations not only to honor their bravery and endurance but also to commemorate the importance of human dignity.
+3. WCCW will make sure that these women occupy a prominent place in the annals of history and are provided with legal reparations not only to honor their bravery and endurance but also to commemorate the importance of human dignity.
 If the agreement is sincere and unequivocal, the world will see that the Japanese government will open their archival records concerning wartime and postwar treatment, create policies to reconcile with the comfort women, and cease to rewrite the past history; the Japanese government will contribute to writing of accurate accounts of the history and will promote educating its own people and the future generation about the war crimes against humanity.

-6. WCCW expresses deep regret to see that the agreement includes the possible removal or relocation of the Girl statue in front of the Embassy of Japan in Seoul that has a huge symbolic and sentimental value for Koreans.
-We hope that the Korean government will act cautiously in dealing with this matter and arrive at the right decision.
+5. WCCW expresses deep regrets to see that the agreement includes the possible removal or relocation of the Girl statue in front of the Embassy of Japan in Seoul that has a huge symbolic value for Koreans, the victims, and importance of civil rights.

-7. WCCW would like to see the end of the Japanese government's diplomatic and publicity efforts to humiliate comfort women survivors and to revise the past, or to interfere with people's democratic rights to study, research, and speak out about their experiences and opinions.
+6. WCCW would like to see the end of the Japanese government's diplomatic and publicity efforts to humiliate comfort women survivors and to revise the past, or to interfere with people's right to study, research, and speak out about their experiences and opinions.
 That is precisely the reason that WCCW launched the "Webinar Project" through which we research, archive, and publish the unarguable historical material about comfort women.

-WCCW has been so honored to fight and be a voice for these voiceless women for the last 23 years since 1992.
-Although we cannot imagine their suffering, we have learned from and been inspired by the survivors.
-We sincerely hope these women will finally find what they wanted: peace and dignity.
+WCCW has been so honored to fight for and be the voice for these voiceless women for the last 23 years since 1992.
+We cannot possibly imagine their sufferings, but we have learned from and been inspired by the survivors.
+We sincerely hope that these women will finally find what they have been seeking: peace and dignity.